apache/sirona/src/site/markdown/cube.md

 You can also configure the period used to flush counters values:

-* `org.apache.sirona.cube.period`: which period to use to push counters data to Graphite (default to 1mn).
+* `org.apache.sirona.cube.period`: which period to use to push counters data to Cube (default to 1mn).

 ## Limitations (ATM)